 their fill, lie down, chew the cud, and grow fat.

-Nasal flies, bot flies,
+Nasal flies, bot

 warble flies and ticks irritate sheep and make rest impossible.
 A "good